ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- CREATE A HASHSET OF ARRAYS -->
 ## Create A HashSet Of Arrays

-The info I used for these examples can be found on [Stack Overflow](https://stackoverflow.com/questions/65454683/check-if-an-array-exists-in-a-hashsetint) which shows different ways on how to implement a ```HashSet``` containing arrays/collections as elements.
+The info I used for this example can be found on [Stack Overflow](https://stackoverflow.com/questions/65454683/check-if-an-array-exists-in-a-hashsetint) which shows different ways on how to implement a ```HashSet``` containing arrays/collections as elements.

 ### 10a Examples